Chendamangalam saree

 Chendamangalam Saree is a traditional hand woven cotton sari from Chendamangalam, Ernakulam district of Kerala.
 This saree is part of the Chendamangalam Handloom tradition of Kerala.

 History

-This weaving tradition was started by Devanga Chettiar community who were settled at Chendamangalam in the 16th century for Paliath Achan family the hereditary Prime minister of the Kingdom of Cochin.
+This weaving tradition was started by Devanga Chettiar community who were settled at Chendamangalam in the 16th century for Paliath Achan family, the hereditary Prime minister and Raja of the Paliam swaroopam under the Kingdom of Cochin.
 They started by weaving fine muslin dhotis that could pass ringtest.
 The handloom tradition flourished into sarees and other fabrics under the nobles of Cochin.
 The weaving waned by early 20th century as a result of diminishing of patronage.
 However, through Chendamangalam Handloom Co-operative Society formed in 1954 and The Kerala Co-operative Society Act of 1969 the handloom witnessed revival.